-- To protect your right to refuse unwanted medical treatment and to ensure your right to receive relief from pain and suffering to the maximum extent that is reasonable in the circumstances.
+- Protect your right to refuse unwanted medical treatment and to ensure you get suitable relief from pain and suffering.

 Enduring Power of Attorney (EPA)

-You can chose the decision-making areas you give to your enduring attorney/s which can include any or all of the following areas or functions:
+You can choose the decision-making areas you give to your enduring attorney/s which can include any or all of the following areas or functions: